Introduction

 What is Sexual Health?

-The World Health Organization defines Sexual health as a state of physical, emotional, mental and social well being, in relation to sexuality- it is not just the absence of disease, dysfunction or infirmity.
+The World Health Organization defines Sexual wellness as a state of physical, emotional, mental and social well being, in relation to sexuality- it is not just the absence of disease, dysfunction or infirmity.

 Furthemore it involves an overall positive, respectful experience and the ability to have pleasurable, safe sexual encounters without feeling coerced or discriminated against.